Motu Patlu: Setting

+In the later episodes, they are on a trip to India.
+Some Indian cities of monuments they have visited include Taj Mahal (Agra), Gateway of India (Mumbai), Victoria Memorial (Kolkata), Qutub Minar (New Delhi), Hawa Mahal (Jaipur), Tea Plantation (Assam), Backwater (Kerala), Charminar (Hyderabad), Bandra-Worli Sea Link (Mumbai), Rock Garden (Chandigarh), Elephanta Caves (Mumbai), Bekal Fort (Kerala), Red Fort (New Delhi) and Howrah Bridge (Kolkata) and many more.

+However now they are back to Furfuri Nagar as same settings.

 Plot

-The story revolves around Motu and Patlu, two friends living in Furfuri Nagar, and their daily activities.
-The show focuses on the two landing themselves in trouble and comical situations, later being rescued only by luck.
-Samosas are Motu's favourite food, and he frequently tries to steal them from a small shopkeeper who sells tea and Samosas.Chaiwala who makes the best samosas in the town.
-Motu is mainly the black sheep of the duo, unintentionally creating problems due to his incompetency while Patlu is the smart one that always tries to stop him.
-Recurring characters included Dr. Jhatka, Ghasitaram and Inspector Chingum.
+Motu and Patlu are two friends living in Furfuri Nagar.
+Samosas are Motu's favorite food, and he frequently tries to steal them from a small shopkeeper named Chaiwala, who makes the best samosas in the town, along with selling tea.
+After Motu eats samosas, he temporarily gains more energy and strength.
+Motu is mainly the black sheep of the duo, unintentionally creating problems due to his incompetency while Patlu is the smart one who always tries to stop him.
+The two land in trouble and comical situations, later being rescued only by luck.
 Ghasitaram occasionally misdirects and swindles them by making them try Dr. Jhatka's vast repertoire of quirky gadgets and gizmos.
-After Motu eats samosas, he temporarily gains more energy and strength than he normally has.
-Motu Patlu used to live in a hut, but in the newer version they live in a flat called Furfuri Apartment.

-The main antagonist of the series is a criminal named "John the Don" (briefly and very famously known as John) who is accompanied by his two big but weak and dumb henchmen, Number 1 and Number 2 who steal things, steal most of the people's money and jewelry and create havoc in Furfuri Nagar.
-John intends to become a don, but his plans always fail due to the heroic actions of Motu and Patlu, who trap and expose him and his plans tit for tat.
-In some episodes John tries to harm them by stealing Dr. Jhatka's newest gadget and using it against Motu and Patlu, but they eventually manage to give John a taste of his own medicine.
+The main antagonist of the series is a criminal named John the Don (briefly and very famously known as "John") who is accompanied by his two big but weak and dumb henchmen, Number 1 and Number 2, who steal people's money and jewelry and create havoc in Furfuri Nagar.
+John intends to become a don (gangster), but his plans always fail due to the heroic actions of Motu and Patlu, who trap and expose him and his plans tit for tat.
+In some episodes, John tries to harm them by stealing Dr. Jhatka's newest gadget and using it against Motu and Patlu, but they eventually manage to give John a taste of his own medicine.

-In the later episodes, they started to live in Modern City, where some new characters were introduced.